The Letter (1929 film)

-The Letter is an American pre-Code dramatic film directed by Jean de Limur and released by Paramount Pictures.
-It was the first full-sound feature shot at Astoria Studios, Queens, New York City.
+The Letter is a 1929 American pre-Code drama film directed by Jean de Limur and released by Paramount Pictures.
+It was the first full-sound feature shot at Astoria Studios in Queens, New York City.
 A silent version of the film was also released.
-The film stars stage actress Jeanne Eagels in her final role and O.P.
+The film stars stage actress Jeanne Eagels in her penultimate role and O.P.
 Heggie.
 The film was adapted by Garrett Fort from the 1927 play The Letter by W. Somerset Maugham.
-It tells the story of a jealous married woman who kills her lover and is brought to trial.
+The film marks the acting debut of Reginald Owen, who played Robert Crosbie in the film.

+The plot of the film follows Leslie Crosbie, a young woman living on a rubber plantation in the East Indies of Singapore, who falls in love with a man named Geoffrey Hammond, as she no longer finds any affection for her current husband, Robert Crosbie.
+However, Geoffrey falls in love with a Chinese woman named Li-Ti, and Leslie shoots him dead.
+Placed on trial for her life, Leslie perjures herself on the stand and claims that she killed Geoffrey in defense of her honor.
+However, a letter written by Leslie prior to the shooting that's currently owned by Li-Ti has enough evidence for the court to find her guilty of murder, therefore Leslie must try to buy the letter off Li-Ti and get rid of it to avoid it being released to the jury.